All Episodes

 Devastating for the family.

-Uh a ten month old baby, it was a nightmare, but um the research works, man, and uh just want to encourage all your listeners to uh dig deep because it it's it's doing great things.
+And I just want to encourage all your listeners to dig deep because it's doing great things.

-At what age what age did did your your baby actually find out what all have happened, or has he yet?
+At what age did your baby actually find out what all had happened?

 This is actually my grandson.